CityofToronto/bdit_data-sources/volumes/ecocounter/readme.md

 2. If the sensitivity has changed or it is a new sensor, add a row to `ecocounter.sensitivity_history`.

 > [!IMPORTANT]
-> We typically do not proceed with the following  publishing sites if the calibration factor (`ecocounter.calibration_factors`) is outside of [0.8, 1.4], but instead proceed to adjust sensitivity and redo validation counts.
+> We typically do not proceed with the following steps to publish sites if the calibration factor (`ecocounter.calibration_factors`) is outside of [0.8, 1.4], but instead proceed to adjust sensitivity and redo validation counts.
+If the site is already marked as `validated` from a previous successful validation, we can use an anomalous range to temporarily restrict publishing of the data.

 3. Check `validated` column is set to `True` in both `ecocounter.sites_unfiltered` and `ecocounter.flows_unfiltered`.
 4. Clear anomalous ranges from `ecocounter.anomalous_ranges` if any, which are sometimes used to hold back data which is undergoing validation.
 Remember to check both the `site_id` and `flow_id`.